Vice President, Enterprise Business Development, Market Enginuity

-Prior to his work at New York Public Radio, Elmquist led corporate and business development at Brooklyn Public Library and worked in institutional giving and programming at the Museum for African Art (now the Africa Center) during a $100 million capital campaign resulting in a flagship multipurpose arts space on upper 5th Avenue in Manhattan.
-Elmquist has published articles in the Journal of Arts Management, Law and Society, Performa, NPR’s The Signal, and Politique Africaine.
+Prior to his work at New York Public Radio, Dana led corporate and business development at Brooklyn Public Library and worked in institutional giving and programming at the Museum for African Art (now the Africa Center) during a $100 million capital campaign resulting in a flagship multipurpose arts space on upper 5th Avenue in Manhattan.
+Dana has published articles in the Journal of Arts Management, Law and Society, Performa, NPR’s The Signal and Politique Africaine.